SwiftKickMobile/SwiftAutoLayout/README.md

 ### Use Layout Guides!

 `UILayoutGuide`s are awesome.
 If you set up your views correctly and use their [`directionalLayoutMargins`](https://developer.apple.com/documentation/uikit/uiview/2865930-directionallayoutmargins) you can write elegant constraints with minimal constants.
-Since SwiftLayout doesn't use left and right anchors, it's recommended to use [`NSDirectionalEdgeInsets`](https://developer.apple.com/documentation/uikit/nsdirectionaledgeinsets) when setting up your layout guides.
+Since SwiftAutoLayout doesn't use left and right anchors, it's recommended to use [`NSDirectionalEdgeInsets`](https://developer.apple.com/documentation/uikit/nsdirectionaledgeinsets) when setting up your layout guides.

 You can also create new layout guides instead of views when you need to simplify view layout.